-On the e basis of this initial evaluation: I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared.
-X I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because the mitigation measures described below have been added to the project.
+On the e basis of this initial evaluation: I find that the proposed project COULD environment, and a NEGATIVE DECLA X I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because the mitigation measures described below have been added to the project.
 A MITIGATED NEGATIVE DECLARATION will be prepared.
 I find the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required.
-Pa Paia Levine Deputy Environmental Coordinator 3-1-05 Date For: Kew Hart Ken Hart, Environmental Coordinator
+P Paia Levine Deputy Environmental Coordinator 3-1-05 Date For: Wew Hart Ken Hart, Environmental Coordinator